Ph.D. University of Florida

 Materials Chemistry as defined by IUPAC committee is: “The synthesis, processing, characterization and exploitation of substances that have useful, or potentially useful, properties and applications.
 The focus of the research is the creation, understanding and development of substances or systems with improved properties that will impact positively on business and personal life.
 To use chemistry to create substances that may lead to new technological opportunities or significant improvements in existing technology.”

 Our materials chemistry research group mainly focuses on conceiving new organic materials, designing efficient (short) synthetic routes to prepare them, and then testing their properties.
 The types of materials we currently target include organic small molecules, oligomers, and polymers in the form of amorphous, crystalline, and liquid-crystalline materials.
-We select existing electronically conjugated building blocks, or build new ones, and modify them chemically to rationally engineer their (opto)electronic properties and processability.
-Our target applications are active components of low-cost consumer electronics like field-effect transistors and solar cells.
+We select existing building blocks, or build new ones, and modify them chemically to rationally engineer their physical properties and processability.
+We employ more modern controlled radical polymerizations, as well as well-established "bread and butter" step polymerizations.

 COVER ARTICLE Kim, F.S.; Guo, X.; Watson, M.D.; Jenekhe, S.A.
 "High-Mobility Ambipolar Transistors and High-Gain Inverters from a Donor-Acceptor Copolymer Semiconductor" Adv.
 Mater.
 2010, 22, 478-82.
 DOI 10.1002/adma.200901819